Skip to content

 Phones can be used in Media Arts and Tech Concepts, provided...

-1. Permission is asked and given in advance.
+2. Permission is asked and given in advance.
+(Students who assume permission will not receive it.)

 A student using a cell phone without permission who does not immediately (not “I was getting to it”) put it away when warned will have the phone confiscated.
 If the phone is used again during the same class it will be confiscated without an additional warning.
-Repeat offenders will have their phone turned over to their grade level administrator to be collected by a parent.
+Repeat offenders will have their phone turned over to their grade level administrator.

-An exception is of course made for phones needed for medical reasons (example: An app is used to measure blood sugar levels), but misuse of the phone for other uses will still be noted and addressed using disciplinary measures mentioned near the beginning of this syllabus.
+An exception is of course made for phones needed for medical reasons (example: An app is used to measure a diabetic student's blood sugar levels), but misuse of the phone for other uses will still be noted and addressed using disciplinary measures mentioned near the beginning of this syllabus.

 Cell phone use is not permitted in CS Discoveries.